jrowellfx/renumSeq/README.md

 output as the arguments to `renumseq` with appropriate optional arguments for setting the offset etc.

-`renumseq` was written to be safe in that it won't overwrite any existing files (outside of the range of files to be renumbered) during the renumbering.
-If `renumseq` finds that by renumbering a sequence it will write over another frame outside the range specified then it will skip renumbering that sequence (printing a warning) and go onto the next sequence in the list.
+`renumseq` was written to be safe in that it won't unintentionally overwrite any existing files during the renumbering.
+If
+`renumseq` finds that by renumbering a sequence it will write over another frame outside the range specified then it will skip renumbering that sequence (printing a warning) and go onto the next sequence in the list.
 Naturally